guslatho/syllabificator/README.md

 ![performance_comparison](https://github.com/user-attachments/assets/904c47ff-ebf8-4e47-b673-480449a8bf32)

 It should be noted that the CRF metrics displayed above are for a less optimal but more cost-effective (fewer parameter) approach.
-The full CRF model performs slightly better but totals about 250 MB in size, as such a smaller (18mb) model was included here.
+The full CRF model performs slightly better but totals about 250 MB in size instead of the ~18MB model included here.

 ## Usage
 ### Running Syllabificator